On the optimal sets in P\'olya and Makai type inequalities: Introduction

-Besides the lower bound in \eqref{hershtype} and the upper bound in \eqref{eq:Hersch-Protter}, the common thread of all these functionals is that their bounds are achieved by sequences of particular sets, without admitting an optimum set, i.e. if $J(\cdot)$ is any of the functional in \eqref{eq:functionals} and $\mathcal{K}$ is the class of non-empty open, bounded convex sets, then
+Besides the lower bound in \eqref{hershtype} and the upper bound in \eqref{eq:Hersch-Protter}, the common thread of all these functionals is that their bounds are achieved by sequences of particular sets, without admitting an optimal set, i.e. if $J(\cdot)$ is any of the functionals in \eqref{eq:functionals} and $\mathcal{K}_n$ is then

 The aim of this paper is to prove quantitative results for the shape functionals in \eqref{eq:functionals}.\\